sdv-dev/GitMetrics/README.md

 must be called passing the following optional arguments:

 - `-c / --config-file CONFIG_FILE`: Path to the config file to use.
 Defaults to `config.yaml`.
+  Format of the `config.yaml` file is documented below.
 - `-o / --output-folder OUTPUT_FILDER`: Path to the folder in which spreadsheets will be created.
   Defaults to the value given in the config file, or to `'.'` if there is none, and supports `gdrive://<folder-name>` format for Google Drive folders.